David Brabham: Formula One career

 Brabham's break into Formula One in with the Brabham team met with little success.
 He had raised a considerable amount of sponsorship to join the team bearing his family name (though it had been sold on three times since) but financial constraints hindered the team all season.
 While David had been hired to drive ahead of the season he requested to skip the first two races to prepare himself, Gregor Foitek taking the seat instead.
 Ironically his brother Gary attempted to qualify for the first two rounds in the ill-fated Life before quitting; the brothers therefore both contested the 1990 season without actually entering any of the same meetings.

-His first outing with the team was the 1990 San Marino Grand Prix where he failed to qualify.
+Brabham's first outing with the team was the 1990 San Marino Grand Prix where he failed to qualify.
 His first Formula One start came at the next race in Monaco where his father Jack had won in 1959, his first championship year.
-In 14 races he only managed to qualify the uncompetitive Judd-engined car six times, including the last race of the year at home in Australia.
+In 14 races, he only managed to qualify the uncompetitive Judd-engined car six times, including the last race of the year at home in Australia.
 This, and David being unable to raise the reported $3m needed to keep his place in the team, led to him being replaced at the end of the season.
 Brabham joined the Tom Walkinshaw Racing Jaguar team in 1991 and also in that year won the Spa 24 Hours driving a Nissan Skyline R32 GT-R alongside Naoki Hattori and Anders Olofsson.

 Brabham returned to Formula One in with the under-funded Simtek team after his father bought shares in the team.
 The second seat was to be filled by paying drivers, with Roland Ratzenberger taking the first five races before Jean-Marc Gounon took over.
 The S941 chassis was overweight, used a fully manual gearbox as opposed to the semi-automatic types used by most teams and inferior wire-spring Cosworth HB customer engines.
-Despite this Brabham qualified for every round of the series.
+Despite this, Brabham qualified for every round of the series.

-The team suffered the blow of the death of Roland Ratzenberger during qualifying for the San Marino Grand Prix.
+The team suffered the blow of the death of Ratzenberger during qualifying for the San Marino Grand Prix.
 Traditionally the other team driver would withdraw in such a situation, but seeing the demoralisation around him, Brabham decided to race on, only to crash out after a suspension failure of his own.
-In Ratzenberger's memory the team made a collective decision to see out the season, with Brabham's strong leadership often cited as a key factor.
-While the Simtek was uncompetitive he won considerable acclaim for his determination and for gradually improving the speed of the underfunded package, also handily out-performing his various teammates.
+In Ratzenberger's memory, the team made a collective decision to see out the season, with Brabham's strong leadership often cited as a key factor.
+While the Simtek was uncompetitive, he won considerable acclaim for his determination and for gradually improving the speed of the underfunded package, also handily out-performing his various teammates.